centrica-engineering/nucleus-docs/docs/components/ns-inputter.md

 Checkboxes are for when customers can select multiple options from a list, or choose to toggle a single option on or off.
 If you need them to select a single option from a list then you should use radio buttons.

-Checkboxes are usually in the form of a question - such as "Which British Gas services would you like to choose?".
+Checkboxes are usually the answers to a question asked in the `heading` attribute of the `ns-inputter` - such as "Which British Gas services would you like to choose?".

 #### Note on the size of the heading for checkboxes